 A publisher at a writers’ conference challenged her to compile her homeschooling pieces into a book.
 With the help of Christian entrepreneur Mitch Smith, her first devotional, Joy in the Journey – Encouragement for Homeschooling Moms, was published in 2012.

 She came home from a second writer’s conference and announced to her family, “I need a blog!”
 With a few clicks of the mouse, her college-aged daughter did a web search, plugged in some basic information, and her blog, Hungry for God . . .
 Starving for Time, was created.
 Today, Lori continues to post twice-weekly devotions to hundreds of subscribers.
 Positive feedback and comments from her readers prompted her to write her latest book, which carries the same name as her blog.

 Her agent, Les Stobbe, an industry veteran from Tryon, North Carolina, helped her brainstorm the Facetime concept.
 “What if I could look God in the eye and ask him questions,” Lori pondered, “and what if he answered me through his Word?”
 This line of thinking became the genesis for the question and answer format of the devotional.

 It’s been 32 years since this transplanted Yankee began to study the Bible and pencil answers into a thrift store devotional.
 She’s learned a lot, but realizes there’s still a lot she doesn’t know.
 “Some days all I have is five minutes,” she says, “but five minutes with God can change your life.
 I know it did mine.”

 Lori’s new devotional book, Hungry for God . . .
-Starving for Time, will be available in early 2015.
+Starving for Time, will be released November 1.
 While you wait, why not subscribe to her blog and receive twice-weekly 5-minute devotions straight to your Inbox?